jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 2
 Artifact Creature - Gestral
 Whenever this creature attacks, it gets +2/+0 until end of turn for each other attacking Gestral.
+---
+See, this here's where we come when we wanna go full brush-mode, you got me?

 1/2
 ```